Our Story

 It Started in a Driveway

-In the fall of 2002, Ralph Caputo and Dan O'Brien — transplants from Boston and Long Island, a Red Sox fan and a Yankees fan — sat in an Abbotsford driveway over beers.
-They hatched a simple idea: a competitive golf game pitting Abbotsford's golfers against those in Kingsford.
+In 2002, Ralph Caputo and Dan O’Brien sat in an Abbotsford driveway sharing beers.
+They hatched a simple idea: a competitive golf game pitting neighborhood against neighborhood.

-By 2004, the WCF was formally established as a 501(c)(3) non-profit.
-Two years later, they launched Santa's Pre-Flight Parade.
-Then came the Tampa Bay Woman of the Year gala, Casino Night, Courts for a Cause, and more.
-What began as friends helping a neighbor became a movement.
+By 2004, the WCF was formally established.
+Santa’s Pre-Flight Parade followed in 2005.
+Then the Tampa Bay Woman of the Year gala, Courts for a Cause, and more.

 Our Journey